Continuous Plankton Recorder: Plankton Archive

 Housing the world's largest catalogued plankton archive with samples dating back to the late 1950s, the Survey holds thousands of samples from around the world.
 These are available for various types of retrospective analysis such as microscopic/ taxonomic, molecular and isotopic.

 Ecological research

 Due to its long time-series, comprehensive spatial coverage and methodological consistency, the Continuous Plankton Recorder Survey is a unique ecological dataset which has provided invaluable insights into numerous aspects of plankton dynamics and ecology.
-It's science mission is to provide the 'big picture' on global ocean change from genes to ecosystems.
+Its science mission is to provide the 'big picture' on global ocean change from genes to ecosystems.